k-kapp/Box-Man/README.md

 ##TODO

-+ In puzzle editor, add functionality for:
++ In puzzle editor,
- - specifying the grid size
+ - add functionality for specifying the grid size

-+ Fix bug where the game throws a null reference exception if no puzzles were selected before play starts
- - Add a warning instead, then direct player to puzzle selector

-+ Fix bug where mouse position is slightly out of line for buttons to activate
+ - prevent image of standard mouse cursor to be painted on grid

 + Add functionality for deletion of puzzles